panduakas/express-mongoose-test/README.md

     * NodeJS as server runner
     * Express as server framework
-    * Mongoose as database ORM
+    * Mongoose as database ODM
+    * Bull as a queue cache using Redis as server memory store

 ## Getting Started